 These qualifications are not graded on a scale.
 Learners are assessed as Pass or Fail.
-Learners who aren't successful can resubmit work within the registration period.

-1.12 Qualification Availability
+1.11 Qualification Availability

-This qualification is available via GA Approved Centres in the UK and internationally.
-If you would like further information on offering this qualification, please contact us.
+These qualifications are available via GA Approved Centres in the UK and internationally.
+If you would like further information on offering these qualifications, please contact us.